awslabs/aws-deployment-framework/docs/user-guide.md

 The module consists of four build stages defined in the following CodeBuild build specification:

 - `buildspec.yml`: install the version of Terraform specified in the pipeline configuration.
-- `tf_scan.yml`: (optional) scans for vulnerabilities in the terraform code using the terrascan application.
+- `tf_scan.yml`: (optional) scans for vulnerabilities in the Terraform code using the [Terrascan](https://github.com/accurics/terrascan) application.
 If vulnerabilities are found, it will fail and block further execution in the pipeline.
-It is recommended to enable this step in all ADF terraform pipelines.
+It is recommended to enable this step in all ADF Terraform pipelines.
 - `tf_plan.yml`: get the list of accounts from the organization and run a terraform plan.
 - `tf_apply.yml`: get the list of accounts from the organization and run a terraform plan and apply.